UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Think of it much like shopping for your family’s groceries.
 You can buy a box of cereal from General Mills, Kellogg’s, or a generic store brand — that perfectly illustrates the “supply” portion of your electricity.
 However, you use the exact same shopping cart, store aisles, and checkout lane to get your groceries to your car regardless of which brand you ultimately choose — that represents the “delivery” portion handled exclusively by the utility lines.
 In a competitive market, retail energy providers (REPs) actively compete for your business every single day.
 This open marketplace can systematically drive down prices, spark creative plan innovation, and offer transparent pricing structures that fit your specific financial goals.

-A Brief History of Energy Deregulation
+The History of Energy Deregulation

-To fully appreciate your power to choose today, it greatly helps to understand the complex history of energy deregulation in the United States.
+To fully appreciate your power to choose today, it greatly helps to understand the history of energy deregulation in the United States.
 Before the 1970s, the American energy sector operated almost exclusively as a highly restricted system of natural monopolies.
 State governments willingly granted single utility companies exclusive, unchallengeable rights to generate, transmit, and sell electricity in specific geographic territories.
 Lawmakers and regulators initially believed that building duplicate power plants and stringing overlapping power lines would be far too expensive and inefficient for the public, so they tightly controlled the specific prices these regional monopolies could legally charge their captive customers.

 The national shift toward open, competitive markets slowly began as severe energy crises and sudden price spikes painfully highlighted the massive inefficiencies of this outdated monopoly system.
 The Federal Energy Regulatory Commission (FERC) eventually stepped in to forcefully encourage wholesale competition, fundamentally changing how bulk power was bought and sold on a national level by mandating fair, open access to transmission lines.
 By the late 1990s, individual states eagerly began passing bold legislation to deregulate their retail energy markets.
 This landmark legislative shift finally unbundled the raw generation of power from its physical delivery, legally empowering everyday consumers and business owners with the ability to independently shop for their own electricity and natural gas suppliers for the very first time.